macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 ---

 # Configuration
-By default, **PurgeTSS** will look for a `./purgetss/config.js` file where you can define any customization.
+By default, **PurgeTSS** will look for a `./purgetss/config.js` file where you can define any customizations.

 ## Creating the `config.js` file